-Community HousingWorks' portfolio valued at nearly \$1 billion.
-December 2021, CHW had Unrestricted Net Assets of \$136 million.
+Community HousingWorks' portfolio is valued nearly \$1 at billion.
+In December 2021, CHW had Unrestricted Net Assets of \$136 million.
 We maintain a cash position covering at least six months of operations and derive our income from diverse funding sources including governments, foundations, corporate grants, individual donors, developer fees, and asset management fees.
 The diversity of funding sources and business lines has allowed CHW to be resilient and grow significantly.